MakersF/LoLScraper/README.md

  - store the matches as compressed files
  - sleep while waiting for the rate limits, not consuming CPU time
  - avoids pulling matches only from a few players
+ - only downloads a match once ( no repetitions )

 ##Configurable
 While the example configuration is extremely short and easy to use, the available options cover all the needs.